 Remind them of what materials they may use on the exam.
 If it’s a closed-book, closed-note test, have them clear their desks of books, purses, backpacks, telephones, and other items prior to distributing the exams.
 Tell them that anyone looking in their property after the exams are distributed will be considered to be cheating; get out an extra pen/pencil, cough drops, erasers, and the like now.

-Remind them to turn off cell phones and pagers.
-Anyone seen with either during the exam will be considered to be cheating.
+Remind them to turn off cell phones.
+Anyone seen with one during the exam will be considered to be cheating.

-If this is to be a “blue book” exam, have each student bring a booklet to class and sign their name on the back cover.
+If this is to be a “blue book” or “green book” exam, have each student bring a booklet to class and sign their name on the back cover.
 Collect them and redistribute them randomly, making sure no one gets back their own.
-Or, have them bring a blue book and they can trade it for one you provide.
+Or, have them bring a “blue book” or “green book” and they can trade it for one you provide.

 Remind them there is to be no talking and if they have a question, to raise their hand and you’ll come to them.